jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/bare_metal/controller_storage_install_kubernetes.rst

 #.
 Configure the |OAM| interface of controller-1 and specify the
    attached network of "oam".

-   Use the |OAM| port name that is applicable to your deployment environment, for example eth0:
+   The following example configures the |OAM| interface on a physical untagged ethernet port, use the |OAM| port name that is applicable to your deployment environment, for example eth0:

    .. code-block:: bash

       OAM_IF=<OAM-PORT>
       system host-if-modify controller-1 $OAM_IF -c platform
       system interface-network-assign controller-1 $OAM_IF oam

+   To configure a vlan or aggregated ethernet interface, see :ref:`Node Interfaces <node-interfaces-index>`.

 #.
 The MGMT interface is partially set up by the network install procedure;
    configuring the port used for network install as the MGMT port and